Healthdirect Free Australian health advice you can count on.

 • groin pain plus fever or blood in your urine

-• a painful groin swelling plus nausea and vomiting
+• a painful groin swelling with nausea and vomiting

-• You should avoid bending and particularly lifting things until you see your doctor.
+• You should avoid bending and lifting things until you see your doctor.

-• Avoid any activity that may be causing the pain or swelling, or that makes the symptoms reappear.
+• Avoid any activity that may be causing the pain or swelling, or makes your symptoms reappear.

-• You should also avoid any strenuous activity for at least 2 to 3 days after your symptoms have gone.
+• You should also avoid any strenuous activity for 2 to 3 days after your symptoms have gone.

-• Avoid wearing any tight clothing around the painful or swollen area.
+• Avoid wearing tight clothing around the painful or swollen area.

 • If you are in pain, get advice from your doctor or pharmacist on medicines you can take.